Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Detecting Transiting Exoplanets

 \subsection{Synthetic Full-Frame Data Production}

 To measure the transit detection efficiency of the GBTDS, we simulated a series of full-frame images with \rimtimsim\ in which every dwarf and subgiant star with $F146 < 21$ on the detector included an injected transit, following the procedure described in section \ref{sec:simdata}.
 The transit signals were chosen to have a random orbital period drawn from a log-uniform distribution between 1-72 days.
-The transit depth for each signal was chosen such that the transit signals are drawn from a uniform distribution in $S/N_\mathrm{exp}$ ranging from 3 to 25.
-The impact parameter was drawn randomly from 0 to 1, and the rest of the orbital parameters (i.e., eccentricity, argument of periastron, epoch of first transit) were assigned based on the population statistics and procedure outlined in section \ref{sec:simplanets}.
+Inclinations ($i$) were chosen such that the injected transit signals will have a uniform distribution in impact parameter from 0 to 1, and the rest of the orbital parameters ( i.e., $e$, $\Omega$, $t_0$) were assigned based on the population statistics and procedure outlined in section \ref{sec:simplanets}.
+The radius ratio for each signal was chosen such that the transit signals are drawn from a uniform distribution in $S/N_\mathrm{exp}$ ranging from 3 to 25.
+This formulation was chosen to more efficiently characterize our matched-filter detection pipeline.
+At arbitrarily low and high $S/N_\mathrm{exp}$, the detection efficiency should plateau at 0\% and at some maximum value just below 1, respectively.
+Measuring the detectability of injected transit signals outside these bounds doesn't provide significant leverage in characterizing the GBTDS transit survey sensitivity.
+In other words, our transit injection/recovery experiment is optimized by clustering our injected transits around the transition region where the likelihood of recovering a signal with MES~$\approx8.0\sigma$ is high.

 Each instance of \rimtimsim\ created a 4088$\times$4088 pixel simulated image, at a file size of 256 MB.
 On a 2.4 GHz Central Processing Unit (CPU), each image required an average time of $\sim$24 minutes to generate.
 The full simulation required 6913 images which, if computed in serial, would have required $\sim$115 days to create.
 As such, we used the {\em Discover} supercomputer at the NASA Center for Climate Simulation (NCCS)\footnote{\url{https://www.nccs.nasa.gov/systems/discover}} in order to substantially reduce the time required to generate the images.
 We used nineteen 40-core {\tt skylake} nodes, running 6 simultaneous instances of \rimtimsim\ with different input parameters on each core, iterating until the 6913 images were finished.
 Employing this method, we were able to complete the entire image-production effort in $\sim$1 day, after which we started light curve generation.